diggerhq/digger/CONTRIBUTING.md

 ## Submitting a pull request
 When you have made changes to the codebase that you would like to contribute back, please follow these steps:
-1. Fork the repository and create a new branch from `main`.
+1. Fork the repository and create a new branch from `develop`.
 2. Make your changes and ensure that the code passes all tests.
 3. Write tests for your changes, if applicable.
 4. Update the documentation to reflect your changes, if applicable.
-5. Submit a pull request to the `main` branch.
+5. Submit a pull request to the `develop` branch.
    We will review your pull request as soon as possible.
 Please be patient and open to feedback.
 We appreciate your contributions!

 ## Release Process
 **NOTE: The default branch `@develop` is not guaranteed to be stable and you should always use published release versions in your testing and production.**

 - All pull requests are merged to the default develop branch after initial unit tests and integration tests are passing and required code review requirements are met.
-- We checkout a pre-release branch to prepare for an upcoming release.
+- We checkout a pre-release branch to prepare for an upcoming release with the pattern `prerelease-0.1.xx`.
 - We perform additional manual and automated tests in this branch to make sure there are no regressions.
 - Once we are ready we tag the head of our release branch and perform a release on it.
 - Tagged releases are published as actions and they are the most suitable to be used in production.